Differentiable stratified groupoids and a de Rham theorem for inertia spaces: The algebroid of a differentiable stratified groupoid

 \end{definition}

-\begin{proposition} Let $\sfG$ be a proper reduced differentiable Whitney stratified groupoid.
+\begin{proposition} Let $\sfG$ be a proper reduced structurally (b)-regular differentiable stratified groupoid.
 Then the differentiable stratified algebroid $\sfA$ of $\sfG$ is a reduced differentiable stratified space, where the differentiable structure is that inherited from $\stratan\sfG_1$ and the stratification is that induced by the decomposition in Equation \eqref{eq:AlgebroidDef}.
-The anchor map $\varrho\co \sfA \to \stratan\sfG_0$ is a differentiable stratified submersion. \end{proposition} \begin{proof} Since $\sfG_1$ is locally compact, $u(\sfG_0)$ is locally closed in $\sfG_1$ by \cite[Prop.~2.5]{TuNonHausGpoid}.
+The anchor map $\varrho\co \sfA \to \stratan\sfG_0$ is a differentiable stratified map.
+If $\sfG$ is in addition a sliceable differentiable stratified groupoid, then there is a bracket

+which satisfies $\varrho \circ [ - , - ] = [ \varrho (-) , \varrho (-) ]$ and which coincides over each stratum $S \in \calS^0$ with the bracket of the Lie algebroid $ \sfA_S$. \end{proposition} By $\Gamma^\infty (\sfG_0, \sfA)$, we mean the sections of the stratified vector bundle $\sfA$ that are as well morphisms of reduced differentiable spaces. \begin{proof} Since $\sfG_1$ is locally compact, $u(\sfG_0)$ is locally closed in $\sfG_1$ by \cite[Prop.~2.5]{TuNonHausGpoid}.
 For each stratum $S$ of $\sfG_0$ the source map $s$ restricts to $S_1$ as a submersion which implies that $\ker T_{|S_1}s$ is a subbundle, hence closed subset, of $TS_1$.
 Hence, if $U$ is an open subset of $\sfG_1$ intersecting finitely many strata, $\sfA \cap\stratan U$ is a finite union of locally closed sets, therefore locally closed itself.
 Then $\sfA$ inherits the structure of a reduced differentiable space from that of $\stratan \sfG_1$, see \cite[Ex.~3.21]{NGonzalezSanchoBook}.